nickfinocchiaro/RackeTwitter/README.md

 # Project Title: RackeTwitter

 ### Statement
+The point of this project is to create an app for twitter in racket.
+It will use a GUI and the FORGETLIBNAME library to allow the user to login to their Twitter account, tweet and retweet, and search for specific hashtags.
+It will be interesting to see how racket can be used to create such an app.
 Describe your project.
 Why is it interesting?
 Why is it interesting to you personally?
 What do you hope to learn?

 ### Analysis